 - Corrosion allowances,

 - Corrosion-resistance cladding of alloy with minimum thickness & side of the components,

 - Prefabricated equipment as “Manufacturer’s Standard”,

-- Special section of materials, prevention of corrosion, testing requirements in the form of notes (e.g. thermal stabilization, stress-relief [SR] requirements, maximum hardness requirements, velocity limits, etc. The equipment components whose material of construction to be shown is as below,
+- A special section of materials, prevention of corrosion, testing requirements in the form of notes (e.g. thermal stabilization, stress-relief [SR] requirements, maximum hardness requirements, velocity limits, etc. The equipment components whose material of construction to be shown are as below,